jalustig/pdftools/README.md

 0. Have a backup. *Always have a backup!*
 1. Organize your images into folders, e.g. one filesystem folder per archive folder - as above.
 2. Rotate all your images so they are in the proper orientation.
 When the images are rotated, tag the containing folder `photos oriented`.
 (The script is set up to select the folders which have been oriented.)
-3. Open Terminal and navigate to the containing folder, and run the `make-pdf` script.
-It doesn't matter where you store the script (I store it at `~/scripts/pdfs/make-pdf`), it will run on the folders present where you are at in Terminal, depositing the PDF files in `~/Dropbox/pdfs` and mark the folder as `pdf made`.
+3. Open Terminal and navigate to the containing folder
+4. Run the `make-pdfs` script.
+It doesn't matter where you store the script (I store it at `~/scripts/pdfs/make-pdfs`), it will run on the folders present where you are at in Terminal.
+You can run it either as `make-pdfs /path/to/an/output/directory` (where the PDFs will be saved), or alternately just `make-pdfs` which will by default save them in `~/Dropbox/pdfs`.
+Once it is done with a folder full of images, it will mark the folder as `pdf made`.